 Belize, USA and Australia Week 14: 11.02.2013 – 17.02.2013 Monday:- It wasn’t the best night sleep.
-4 of us in one hot room but a managed a few hours.
-Up around 6:30 to dress and pack the last few bits before heading off to the water taxi pier in full pack horse mode.
-We got great seats at the front of the water taxi.
-It not only left on time but arrived on time and Vic had arranged a taxi
+Four of us in one hot room but we managed to get a few short hours in.
+I was up around 6:30 to dress and pack the last few bits before heading off to the water taxi pier in full pack horse mode.
+We all got great seats at the front of the water taxi.
+The taxi not only left on time but arrived

 Belize, USA and Australia